Gaspar-Cdv/discord-wow-bot/README.md

 ### AchievementJob

 Every 10 seconds, this job gets the achievement list of all characters specified in `characters.json` and displays a message in all channels specified in `config.json`

+### DurabilityJob

+Every minutes, this job finds all broken equipped items (or broken soon) of all characters specified in `characters.json` and displays a warning message in all channels specified in `config.json`